 Only courses in which a student has earned a "C" or better may be applied to the minor.
 Students are limited to one minor in the Accounting, Business and Economics, Economics, Finance, International Business and Economics, Management and Organizational Behavior, and Marketing programs.
-Students (except for Bachelor of Arts in Management students) seeking a minor in Accounting must complete with a grade of "C" or better 21 semester credit hours which must include ACCT 111(3), 112(3), 211(3), 212(3); ECON 102(3); and at least 6 semester credit hours of 300-level courses in Accounting.
-A Bachelor of Arts in Management student seeking a minor in Accounting must complete with a grade of "C" or better the following courses and their Prerequisite: ACCT 211, ACCT 212, ACCT 311, ACCT 312, ACCT 313 and ACCT 315.
+Students (except for Bachelor of Arts in Management students) seeking a minor in Accounting must complete with a grade of "C" or better 18 semester credit hours which must include ACCT 211, ACCT 212, ACCT 311, ACCT 313 and ACCT 315 and their prerequisites.
+A Bachelor of Arts in Management student seeking a minor in Accounting must complete with a grade of "C" or better the following courses and their prerequisite: ACCT 211, ACCT 212, ACCT 311, ACCT 312, ACCT 313 and

+ACCT 315.
 A student who majors in Accounting may not earn a minor in the undergraduate business department.

-Concentrations in Business Analytics, Digital Marketing, Financial Accounting, Integrated Marketing Communications, Management Accounting, Managing Human Resources, Operations Management, Sports Management, Sports Marketing and Visualization Techniques are available in combination with this major.
+Concentrations in Business Analytics, Digital Marketing, and Operations Management, are available in combination with this major.
 Requirements listed below must be completed with a "C" or better.